-Under the Loan Agreement, the Borrower will covenant that, so long as any Series 2018 Bonds remain Outstanding, it will maintain a Long-Term Debt Service Coverage Ratio greater than 1.15 to 1.0.
-Beginning with the Fiscal Year commencing July 1, 2018, the Borrower shall calculate annually the Long-Term Debt Service Coverage Ratio for the most recently completed Fiscal Year, and shall provide a copy of such calculation verified and certified by certified public accountants who completed the audit of the Borrower's financial statements for the corresponding Fiscal Year to the Trustee at the time of delivery of the annual audited financial statements.
-If the Long-Term Debt Service Coverage Ratio indicates that the Long-Term Debt Service Coverage Ratio of the Borrower for such previous Fiscal Year shall be less than to 1.15 to 1.0 but equal to or greater than 1.0 to 1.0, the Borrower shall, within 30 days of the date of such calculation, provide the Trustee with a detailed written explanation from an Authorized Representative of the Borrower stating the reasons for the Borrower's failure to achieve the required Long-Term Debt Service Coverage Ratio and its plan for achieving such Long-Term Debt Service Coverage Ratio by the end of the next Fiscal Year.
+Under the Loan Agreement, the Borrower will covenant that, so long as any Series 2020 Bonds remain Outstanding, it will maintain a Long-Term Debt Service Coverage Ratio greater than 1.15 to 1.0.
+Beginning with the Fiscal Year commencing July 1, 2020, the Borrower shall calculate annually the Long-Term Debt Service Coverage Ratio for the most recently completed Fiscal Year, and shall provide a copy of such calculation verified and certified by certified public accountants who completed the audit of the Borrower's financial statements for the corresponding Fiscal Year to the Trustee at the time of delivery of the annual audited financial statements.
+If the Long-Term Debt Service Coverage Ratio indicates that the Long-Term Debt Service Coverage Ratio of the Borrower for such previous Fiscal Year shall be less than to 1.15 to 1.0 but equal to or greater than 1.0 to 1.0, the Borrower shall, within 30 days of the date of such calculation, provide the Trustee with a detailed written explanation from an Authorized Representative of the Borrower stating the reasons for the Borrower's failure to achieve the required Long-Term Debt Service Coverage Ratio by the end of the next Fiscal Year.